 And finally: after about eight years and for a number of reasons classic to personal narrative blogs, I left this place fallow for a while.
-During a long pause, I acclimated to life without my dad and with now-older kids and a job that required a lot of off-line focus.
+During a long pause, I acclimated to life without my dad in it, and with tween, then teen kids and a job that required a lot of off-line focus.
 I’ve since published intermittently, on what might generously be described as a “slow blog” publishing schedule.
 Sometimes reeeeaaaaalllly slow.
 But I’m still here, with gratitude.

 About this blog’s reception.